scmanjarrez/EdgeGPT-Telegram-Bot/README.md

 - Send voice messages directly instead of typing!
   > Automatic-Speech-Recognition powered by AssemblyAI or Whisper (OpenAI)
 - Update configuration settings and Bing cookies directly from the bot!
+- Use the bot from any chat using inline queries
+  > You can continue the conversation in your private chat
+- Generate images from any chat using inline queries

 **Content**: